Guardianship in Florida

 What can you do to see that your loved one get his or her wishes?

-First, let me say this: KEEP YOUR LOVED ONE OUT OF PROBATE COURT!
+KEEP YOUR LOVED ONE OUT OF PROBATE COURT!

 Second, you and your loved one should have a conversation with your attorney, one that is licensed by the Florida Bar and that specializes in elder law as well as wills, trusts and probate.
 There are many ways that you can provide for your loved one without having to resort to the court system, and your attorney can help you in that regard.

+Once a petition to determine capacity is filed with the court it is really the end of your loved one's relationship.
 Besides, people who got served with papers determining a person's capacity to manage his or her own affairs have gone to major extremes to save their dignity and respect such as leaving the United States and renouncing American citizenship.
-Renunciation of American citizenship is a gravely serious matter.
+After all, renunciation of American citizenship is a gravely serious matter.

 Links to More Information